 Starting vegetables from seed is the best way to save money on your farm.
 We will cover which containers work best, how to sterilize them, how to make your own potting soil mixes, basic botany and biology of seed starting, where to order seeds–all so you can get a jump on your summer garden.
 Taught by Novella Carpenter.
 Everyone goes home with a tray of freshly sown seeds, a newly transplanted herb plant (not that herb), and a 6-pac of starts. $40

 This class will be followed by a plant sale, open to the public, free.

 Raising chickens for eggs is fun and easy.
 Hens are favorites of children, and they provide the farm with fresh eggs and much-needed manure.
 Come check out the chicken coop at GhostTown Farm and see how to save money on animal bedding, how to compost chicken manure, how to build a predator proof coop, and basic chicken handling and health.
 Finally, we will end the day with a poached egg demonstration.
 We will also hold a best-egg tasting, so bring any eggs for our panel of judges to taste. $40.

-To celebrate the publication of my latest book, Gone Feral: Tracking My Dad Through the Wild; we will be having a book release party with foraged snacks and wildly fermented beverages.
+To celebrate the publication of my latest book, Gone Feral: Tracking My Dad Through the Wild; we will be having a book release party at the library on Telegraph and 51st.
+Foraged snacks and wildly fermented beverages will be on-hand.
 I’ll be there selling produce and doing a reading from the book.
 Free.